insolar/docs/docs/source/requester.rst

 #.
 Call the ``getNewSeed()`` function and store the new seed into a variable.
 #.
 Form a ``member.transfer`` request payload with:

-   * A new seed.
+   * A new seed
-   * An amount of funds to transfer.
+   * An amount of funds to transfer
-   * The recipient reference.
+   * A recipient reference
-   * Your reference (XNS address)—for identification.
+   * Your reference (XNS address)—for identification
-   * And your public key—to check the signature.
+   * And your public key—to check the signature

 #.
 Call the ``sendSignedRequest()`` function and pass it the payload and the paired private key.